Jackie Wright: Biography

 Born in Belfast, the eighth of twelve children born to George and Agnes (née Finlay) Wright, Jackie first worked as a car body assembler, even working in the United States for Cadillac.
 In the early 1930s, when the Great Depression took hold, Wright returned to Belfast and then began working in the field of entertainment, first as a musician and then as a supporting comedian.

 He did not enter television until the 1960s, when Hill discovered him and persuaded him to join his troupe.
 At the time, Hill was ending his stint with the BBC, and starting a 20-year relationship with Thames Television.
 Hill usually referred to him as "Little Jackie" or "our little Donny Osmond" on the programme.
 In many of the show's trademark accelerated-motion scenes, Hill would often pat Wright's bald head rapidly, the motion being accompanied by dubbed-in smacking sounds.
 Actress Suzy Mandel claimed that "Jackie Wright was a chain smoker and he would often hide his cigarette in his mouth or behind his back during scenes.
 In fact, you could often see a little plume of smoke rising behind him if you looked close enough.
 Benny would slap his head to fan the smoke away."

 Wright also appeared on the short-lived 1973 programme Whoops Baghdad starring Frankie Howerd, and had a small role in the musical comedy film Three for All in 1975.
-He gained a cult following when edited-down versions of the Benny Hill programmes began airing in syndication in the US in the late 1970s.
+He gained a cult following when edited versions of The Benny Hill Show were first broadcast in syndication in the United States during the late 1970s.